-- 1 The provisions of Section 333.07, Florida Statutes, and Section 30-346 of the land development - 2 regulations (to the extent not in conflict or inconsistent with section 333.
-07, Florida Statutes) - 3 also apply to non-conformities.
+- The provisions of Section 333.07, Florida Statutes, and Section 30-346 of the land development - 2 regulations (to the extent not in conflict or inconsistent with section 333, 07, Florida Statutes) - 3 also apply to non-conformities.

-4 VII.
+4 VI.
 VII. - Future Uses.

-No change shall be made in the use of land, and no structure shall be altered or otherwise established in any airport zone of influence created by these regulations except in conformance with the requirements of this section.
-Land use and zoning changes that would allow a prohibited compatible land use and zoning by ordinance, Planned Use District (PUD) land use and Planned Development (PD) zoning may be used to designate new uses of properties within airport noise zones.
+- 5 No change shall be made in the use of land, and no structure shall be altered or otherwise - 6 established in any airport zone of influence created by these regulations except in conformance - 7 with the requirements of this section.
+Land use and zoning changes that would allow a prohibited - 8 use within an airport zone of influence shall be prohibited. - 9 Properties with an incompatible land use and zoning map designation may be changed to a - 10 compatible land use and zoning by ordinance, Planned Use District (PUD) land use and Planned - Development (PD) zoning may be used to designate new uses of properties within airport noise - 12 zones.